aralroca/aralroca.com/posts/first-steps-in-webgl.md

 ## Drawing the triangle

-Once we have created the program with the shaders for our triangle, the buffer with the triangle coordinates and linked the data so that the GPU can receive this buffer.
-We can finally tell the GPU to render the triangle!
+Once we have created the program with the shaders for our triangle and created the linked buffer to send data from the CPU to the GPU, we can finally tell the GPU to render the triangle!

 <img src="/images/blog-images/triangle_result.png" alt="Triangle exercice" class="center" />